 How often should I feed free-range chickens?

-I like to give my free-range chickens food scraps in the evening to encourage them to return to their coop and ensure they always have food and water to them throughout the day.
+I like to give my free-range chickens food scraps in the evening to encourage them to return to their coop and to ensure they always have food and water available throughout the day.

 Do free-range chickens need grass?